-Stu Waddel - Chill - Explore with Us Director, Alpine & Urban Guide
+Stu Waddel - Founder & Director, Urban Guide

-Today, we offer tours of the city which take in the changing urbanscape, and we also have a collection of classic new bikes.
-Personally, exploring Christchurch on a bike is the best way to find secret spots, indulge in good food and activities on offer, and share the ride with others.
-I enjoy showing people about, sharing my story of life living and working in the city, and hearing about other people’s passion for travelling on two wheels.
-Chill - Explore With Us.
+Our urban bike tours are a great way to find secret spots in Christchurch, indulge in good food and activities on offer, and share the ride with others.
+I enjoy showing people about, sharing my story of life living and working in the city, and hearing about other people’s passion for traveling on two wheels.
+In winter the mountains are calling, and new snow on the ground the best tonic for sharing the passion of Chill - Explore With Us.

-Adam Somogyi - Bike Mechanic, Sales & Logistics
+Adam Somogyi - Chill Adventurer & Bike Mechanic

 Those who wish to control their own lives and move beyond existence as mere clients and consumers - those people ride a bike.